-Another Facebook page, Bharat Positive had shared the same image with their page logo on November 4, 2018.
+Another Facebook page Bharat Positive had shared the same image with their page logo on November 4, 2018.
 At the time of writing this article, it had accumulated close to 6,900 shares and 10,000 likes.
 Many Facebook users also shared similar claims.

 Were Indian footballers made to play barefoot?

-Alt News reverse searched the images on Google and found them to be true.
-An article published by Frontline had an image where Talimeren Ao, India’s first football captain was shaking hands with G. Robert, captain of the French team.
+Alt News reverse searched the images on Google and found that they are genuine.
+An article published by Frontline carries an image where Talimeren Ao, India’s first football captain was shaking hands with G. Robert, captain of the French team.
 Whereas, Nehru’s photograph was found on a website owned by The Times of India Group called Times Content.
 According to the website, this image was clicked around January 1961.

 Indian players had boots: Selection camp, Calcutta

-Before the Indian football team was selected for 1948 Olympics on May 7, 1948, the players had to play two trial matches for team selection.
+Before the Indian football team was selected for the 1948 Olympics on May 7, 1948, the players had to play two trial matches for team selection.
 An Indian Express report published on the same day stated, “The first of the two trial matches for the selection of the Indian football team for the London Olympics was played today on the Calcutta F.C ground before a fairly big crowd.
 All the players turned out in boots, owing to the ground having become greasy after a heavy mid-day shower.”
 Based on this report, it was evident that the players had soccer boots even before the tournament started.

-We also found further evidence of Indian players having access to boots during London Olympics.
-In his book, ‘Stories from Indian Football’, journalist Jaydeep Basu has also quoted a statement from B.D Chatterjee, Indian football coach, according to which Chatterjee said, “they had boots with them in case they prone too yielding in which case they would wear them but they prefer to play in their bare feet”.
+We also found further evidence of Indian players having access to boots during the London Olympics.
+In his book, ‘Stories from Indian Football’, journalist Jaydeep Basu has also quoted a statement from B.D Chatterjee, Indian football coach, according to which Chatterjee said, “They had boots with them in case they prone to yielding in which case they would wear them but they prefer to play in their bare feet”.
 According to a report by The Hindu, this statement was given to Reuters during one of the pre-Olympics friendly matches that India played against the Metropolitan Police on July 16, 1948.

 Alt News contacted Jaydeep Basu to confirm the reference of this quote.
-In a conversation with Alt News, Basu, author of Stories from Indian football said, “In one of the chapters in my book, which dealt with barefoot football, I had cited a Reuters report to quote B D Chatterjee.
+In a conversation with Alt News, the author said, “In one of the chapters in my book, which dealt with barefoot football, I had cited a Reuters report to quote B.D Chatterjee.
 Whatever you have been hearing about the rumours that they (Indians) didn’t have boots to play, it’s absolutely rubbish.
 Indians used to play barefoot those days.
-They played the 1948 Olympics, 1951 Asian games and 1952 Olympics barefoot.
-After the 1952 Olympics where India was beaten by Yugoslavia 10-1, All India Football Federation realised that they should use boots.
+They played the 1948 Olympics, 1951 Asian Games and 1952 Olympics barefoot.
+After the 1952 Olympics where India was beaten by Yugoslavia 10-1, the All India Football Federation realised that they should use boots.
 In India, nobody used to play in boots except for a few.
 Also, the FIFA regulation came later which said that anyone who has to play International football has to play in boots.
 Even in 1911, when Mohun Bagan won the historic IFA shield, all but one of the players were barefoot.
 Indians used to play barefoot that’s all.
 If they can travel to London, they can also buy boots.
 It is simple logic.”

 Indians preferred to play without boots

-In his book Nation at Play: A history of sports in India, Ronojoy Sen writes, “For the Indians, playing (barefoot) against booted footballers wasn’t unusual; in fact, it contributed to their on-field skills……Manna (Indian football player) replied that it was easier to keep the ball under control.”
+In his book ‘Nation at Play: A history of sports in India’, Ronojoy Sen writes, “For the Indians, playing (barefoot) against booted footballers wasn’t unusual; in fact, it contributed to their on-field skills……Manna (Indian football player) replied that it was easier to keep the ball under control.”

-In the 1948 Olympics, majority of the Indian sportsmen had played barefoot as can be seen in the photograph below.
+In the 1948 Olympics, the majority of the Indian sportsmen had played barefoot as can be seen in the photograph below.
 However, the player on the extreme left can be seen in shoes.